sriraman5/Samsung/CodeBook.md

 more extensive documentation cited above.

 1  subject        - an integer between 1 and 30 corresponding to a particular participant

 2  activity       - the activity that the subject was engaged in at the time of measurement

 3  train          - a boolean showing a value of TRUE if the subject was part of the training group

-4  m.tBodyAcc-X		- various measurements taking values over [-1,1] indicating normalized movements
+4  m.tBodyAcc-X   - measurements taking values over [-1,1] indicating normalized movements across 3 dimensions

-5  m.tBodyAcc-Y		  across three dimensions
+5  m.tBodyAcc-Y
 6  m.tBodyAcc-Z

 7  m.tGravityAcc-X
 8  m.tGravityAcc-Y
 9  m.tGravityAcc-Z

 10 m.tBodyAccJerk-X